 Pay the small entry fee.
 Walk the pedestrian bridge.
 Explore the village.

-Do not go there with the intent of just snapping a picture from afar without giving it a chance.
-Why bother making the effort to go there and not explore it?
+Please do not go there with the intent of snapping a picture from afar without giving it a chance.
+Why bother making an effort to go there and not explore it?

 Wear comfortable shoes.